sanskrit/raw_etexts_english/blogs/manasataramgini/2016-05-16_food-and-drink-at-the-sea-side-bacchanal-of-the-yadu-s.md

 +++
-title = "Food and drink at the sea-side bacchanal of thexa0yadu-s"
+title = "Food and drink at the sea-side bacchanal of the yadu-s"

 +++
 Sections 2.88-89 of the Harivaṃśa (Viṣṇuparvan) gives a graphic